lsst-dm/dmtn-256/index.rst

 .. ---------------+--------------+-----------------------------+

 The distribution of number of "good" diaSources per CCD now changes completely with respect to all the detections.
-The tipycal number of detections drops down to around 100 or 150 per CCD image, and the distribution is less disperse, showing the cumulative a soft profile.
+The typical number of detections drops down to around 100 or 150 per CCD image, and the distribution is less disperse, showing the cumulative a soft profile.

 .. figure:: /_static/figures/number_good_diasrcs_default.png
     :name: fig-number_good_diasrcs_default